qgis/QGIS-Documentation/source/docs/training_manual/forestry/map_georeferencing.rst

 To georeference the map:

 * Open the georeference tool, :menuselection:`Raster --> Georeferencer --> Georeferencer`.
-* Add the the map image file, :kdb:`rautjarvi_map.tif`, as the image to georeferenciate, :menuselection:`File --> Open raster`.
+* Add the the map image file, :kbd:`rautjarvi_map.tif`, as the image to georeferenciate, :menuselection:`File --> Open raster`.
 * When prompted find and select the :kbd:`KKJ / Finland zone 2` CRS, it is the CRS that was used in Finland back in 1994 when this map was created.
 * Click :guilabel:`OK`.